aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

-To view and edit the latest configuration, just click the **View** link.
+To view and edit the latest configuration, just click the **Edit** link in the Configuration section.
+This will open a new tab where you can see the current configuration.

 <details><summary>Screenshot</summary><p>